benjohnsonnlp/developer/_content/expertise/deploy-to-bluemix.md

 * Check to make sure you app / expertise is running on Bluemix.
 Test the URL
 * Check to make sure you application is running by opening a browser and trying to navigate to the Expertise Swagger doc.
 An example URL: https://carloshelloexpertise.mybluemix.net/docs/

-### Step 5: Update the hostname for the expertise, running on Bluemix, to the Personal Assistant's collection
+### Step 5: Update the hostname for the expertise, running on Bluemix, to the Assistant's collection
-Use the Personal Assistant Builder service **/expertise/UpdateExpertise** API to update your expertise running on Bluemix to the public registry using your API Key and Personal Assistant Builder service Bluemix hosted URL.
+Use the Assistant Builder service **/expertise/UpdateExpertise** API to update your expertise running on Bluemix to the public registry using your API Key and Assistant Builder service Bluemix hosted URL.

 **Make sure you change the `hostname` and paste your API key in the command below.**